 # 2. I will ensure I get a receipt for every expense

 Think of each little bit of paper you get as a receipt as a money note.
 If you are registered for VAT in Europe, there could be VAT on it for you to claim back.
 If it is a relevant business expense this can be used against your income to reduce the amount of taxes you pay.
-Hopefully that explains why that little receipt can be worth money to you – makes sense to keep it and put it in that safe box when you get back therefore.
+Hopefully, that explains why that little receipt can be worth money to you – it makes sense to keep it and put it in that safe box when you get back.

 # 3. I will check with my accountant before doing anything I’m not sure about

 Accountants have to study their stuff and keep on studying it, keeping up with tax changes constantly.
 Therefore they often know the best way to deal with business scenarios to save money in taxes and possibly other areas they have seen in their training or other businesses.
 So it makes sense, therefore, to consult your accountant before you make any big decisions or changes within your business.